QihanQG/ECS-179-Final-Project/ProjectDocument.md

 ### User Interface

 My primary task in the development of our tower defense game focused on the user interface and input, ensuring that the game was intuitive, responsive, and enjoyable for players.
 One of my first responsibilities was designing a wireframe for the layout, which served as a blueprint for the game's user interface.
 I started by mapping out the key elements the players would need to interact with during gameplay.
 The layout included elements like the enemy's spawn point, the road, the end road, the overall design for the enemy path and the town.
+I was resposible for creating the path.

 <img src="imgs/Layout.jpg" alt="" width="800" height="475">